hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 $
 </div>

-A system of equations is defined by its number of equations and its number of unknowns.
-In our example above, the system has 2 equations and 2 unknowns ($x$ and $y$).
-In addition we call this a system of **linear** equations because each equations is linear.
-It is easy to see that in 2 dimensions: we will have one straight line per equation and the dimensions are the unknowns.
-Here is the plot of the first one:
+It is defined by its number of equations and its number of unknowns.
+In this example, there are 2 equations (the first and the second line) and 2 unknowns ($x$ and $y$).
+In addition we call this a system of **linear** equations because each equation is linear.
+We can represent that in 2 dimensions: we have one straight line per equation and dimensions correspond to the unknowns.
+Here is the plot of the first equation:

 <img src="../../assets/images/2.2/plot-linear-equation.png" width="300" alt="Representation of a line from an equation" title="Plot of a linear equation">
 <em>Representation of a linear equation</em>